- Long-Form Itemization Required

 - Year-End Donations

 During the holidays, many charities solicit gifts of money or property.
-This article includes tips for documenting your charitable gifts so that you can claim a deduction on your tax return and advice for how not to be scammed by criminals trying to trick you into sending charitable donations to them.
+This article includes tips for documenting your charitable gifts so that you can claim a deduction on your tax return.

-To claim a charitable deduction you must itemize your deductions; if you don’t, there is no need to keep any records.
-In addition, only contributions to qualified charities are deductible.
+There are documentation requirements when claiming a charitable contribution deduction, and of course, only contributions to qualified charities are deductible.
 Of course, we all know that the Red Cross, Salvation Army, and Cancer Society are legitimate, qualified charities, but what about small or local charities?
-To make sure a charity is qualified, use the IRS Select Check tool.
-You can always deduct gifts to churches, synagogues, temples, mosques, and government agencies—even if the Select Check tool does not list them in its database.
+Use the IRS Select Check tool to make sure a charity is qualified.
+However, you can always deduct gifts to churches, synagogues, temples, mosques, and government agencies – even if the Select Check tool does not list them in its database.

-The documentation requirements for cash and non-cash contributions are different.
-A donor may not claim a deduction for a cash, check, or other monetary gift unless the donor maintains a record of the contribution in the form of either a bank record (such as a cancelled check) or a written communication from the charity (such as a receipt or a letter) showing the name of the charity, the date of the contribution, and the amount of the contribution.
+The documentation requirements differ for cash versus non-cash contributions.
+A donor may not claim a deduction for a cash, check, or other monetary gift unless the donor maintains a record of the contribution in the form of either a bank record (such as a cancelled check) or a written communication from the charity (such as a receipt or a letter) showing the charity’s name, the date of the contribution, and the contribution amount.
 In addition, if the contribution is $250 or more, the donor must also get an acknowledgment from the charity for each deductible donation.

-When contributions are made via payroll deductions, a pay stub, Form W-2 or other verifying document should be maintained as verification of the gift.
+If contributions are made via payroll deductions, then a pay stub, a Form W-2, or other verifying document should be maintained as verification of the gift.
 It must show the total amount withheld for charity.
-In addition, be sure to retain the pledge card showing the name of the charity.
+In addition, be sure to retain the pledge card showing the charity’s name.

-Non-cash contributions are also deductible.
+Non-cash Contributions – Non-cash contributions are also deductible but only if you are itemizing your deductions (i.e., using Form 1040 Schedule A).
 Generally, contributions of this type must be in good condition, and they can include food, art, jewelry, clothing, furniture, furnishings, electronics, appliances, and linens.
-Items of minimal value (such as underwear and socks) are generally not deductible.
-The deductible amount is the fair-market value of the items at the time of the donation, and as with cash donations, if the value is $250 or more, you save an acknowledgment from the charity for each deductible donation.
-Be aware: the door hangers left by many charities after picking up a donation do not meet the acknowledgement criteria; in one court case, taxpayers were denied their charitable deduction because their acknowledgement consisted only of door hangers.
-When a non-cash contribution is $500 or more, the IRS requires Form 8283 to be included with the return, and when the donation is $5,000 or more, a certified appraisal is generally required.
+Items of minimal value (such as underwear and socks) generally are not deductible.
+The deductible amount is the fair-market value of the items at the time of the donation, and as with cash donations, if the value is $250 or more, you need to save an acknowledgment from the charity for each deductible donation.
+Be aware: the door hangers left by many charities after they pick up a donation do not meet the acknowledgement criteria; in one court case, taxpayers were denied their charitable deduction because their acknowledgement consisted only of door hangers.
+When a non-cash contribution is worth $500 or more, the IRS requires Form 8283 to be included with the return, and when the donation is $5,000 or more, a certified appraisal of the item(s) donated is generally required.

-Special rules also apply to donations of used vehicles when the deduction claimed exceeds $500.
-The deductible amount is based upon the charity’s use of the vehicle, and Form 8283 is required.
-A charity accepting used vehicles as donations is required to provide Form 1098-C (or an equivalent) to properly document the donation.
+Vehicle Donations – Special rules also apply to donations of used vehicles when the claimed deduction exceeds $500.
+The deductible amount is based upon the charity’s use of the vehicle, and a Form 8283 is required.
+A charity accepting used vehicles as donations is required to provide a Form 1098-C (or an equivalent) to properly document the donation.

-There are also special rules for purchasing capital assets for a charity, such as travel, personal vehicle use, entertainment, and placement of students in a home.
+Other Qualifying Donations –Special rules also exist for purchasing capital assets for a charity, charitable organization–related travel, personal vehicle use, entertainment, and placement of students in a home.
 Please call for information related to these issues.

-Charitable contributions are deductible in the year in which you make them.
-If you charge a gift to a credit card before the end of the year, it will count for 2015.
-This is true even if you don’t pay the credit card bill until 2016.
-In addition, a check will count for 2015 as long as you mail it in 2015.
+Charitable contributions are deductible in the year when you make them.
+If you charge a gift to a credit card before the end of the year, it will count for 2021.
+This is true even if you don’t pay the credit card bill until 2022.
+In addition, a check will count for 2021 as long as you mail it in 2021.